shidi1985/academic-kickstart/content/post/2022-Volt-VAR-Ctrl-Opt/index.md

 +++
-title = "AInergy's AI-powered distrituion grid Volt-VAR optimization and control software has been adopted at 5 Grid Dispatch and Control Centers" date = 2022-07-17T00:00:00
+title = "AInergy's AI-powered distrituion grid Volt-VAR optimization and control software has been adopted at multiple Grid Dispatch and Control Centers" date = 2022-07-17T00:00:00

 # List format.